-In terms of revenue, the airline is the biggest in the Middle East, coming in after Emirates and Qatar Airways.
+Regarding revenue, the airline is the biggest in the Middle East, after Emirates and Qatar Airways.

 Saudia runs domestic and international flights to over 85 destinations in the Middle East, Asia, Africa, Europe, and North America.
-Saudia is a founder and one of the Arab Air Carriers Organization members.
+Saudia is a founder and one of the members of the Arab Air Carriers Organization.

 Flyadeal is a Saudi low-cost airline based at King Abdulaziz International Airport in Jeddah.

-It is owned by the Saudi flight carrier Saudia, as part of the Saudia Group’s SV2020 Transformation Strategy, aiming to make the group’s airlines into those of world-class quality.
+It is owned by the Saudi flight carrier Saudia as part of the Saudia Group’s SV2020 Transformation Strategy, aiming to transform the group’s airlines into world-class quality.

-Flyadeal seeks to target domestic travelers, specifically Hajj and Umrah pilgrims ad traveling tourists.
-The airline began flights on 23rd September 2017, linking Jeddah to Riyadh.
+Flyadeal targets domestic travelers, specifically Hajj and Umrah pilgrims and traveling tourists.
+The airline began flights on 23 September 2017, linking Jeddah to Riyadh.

 Flynas is a domestic and low-cost domestic and international airline based in Saudi Arabia.
 It was the KSA’s first low-budget airline and had its head office in Riyadh.